 In 2014 we moved from Fort Collins, with the 6th largest county population in Colorado (333,577), to the least populated, Huerfano at about 6,500 souls.
 Huerfano county is the home of the Spanish Peaks, seen above…

 The Huerfano means orphan in Spanish, and so many of us here are orphans, because we are elders.
 We lived in the town of Walsenburg (pop.
-3,000) for our first year here, while building our custom passive solar home.
-We are now completing our first full year of living in the foothills quite close to nature, I find those who live in cities to be busy, always busy.
+3,000) for our first year here, while building a custom passive solar home to the west.
+As we complete our first full year of living in the foothills, close to nature, I find those who live in cities to be busy, always busy.
 What is that doing to their soul?

-It is so soothing to observe how cities change us, and then transition to a slower, calmer way of being.
-In my first year here I have become aware of the constant anxiety level I maintained by living in cities.
+It is so soothing to observe how cities change us, and then leave, transitioning to a slower, calmer way of being.
+In my first year here I became aware of the constant anxiety level I maintained by living in cities.
 Then I slowly let it go.
-When I feel anxious sometimes, I quickly see there is truly no reason for this feeling.
-Now, only when I get impatient or angry do I realize that I used to feel that way so much of the time back in Fort Collins, where the traffic was horrendous, and only getting worse.
+When I feel anxious now, I quickly see there is truly no reason for this feeling.
+Now, only when I get impatient or angry do I realize that I used to feel that way so much of the time back in Fort Collins, where the traffic was horrendous, and everyone was some form of tense.

-I am filled with gratitude that I can now live like this forever…
+I am filled with gratitude that I can now live in nature forever…

 “You must live in the present, launch yourself on every wave, find your eternity in each moment.” — Henry David Thoreau